r-hub/blog/content/post/2019-04-11-r-pkg-devel.md

 To participate, you need to subscribe, and your first post will be manually moderated.
 After that, you’re free to post to ask or help!

+To search the mailing list, you can use [The Mail Archive](https://www.mail-archive.com/r-package-devel@r-project.org/index.html).

 Now, this is all good, but how about getting a more data-driven overview of the mailing list by downloading [its archives](https://stat.ethz.ch/pipermail/r-package-devel/)?